mootw/snout-scout/readme.md

 - Single compact (mostly) readable data JSON file to allow for durable data.
 The structure is also fully typed and null safe.
 - Sound null safety in the app and data for maximum reliability.
 - strong separation between live stats (like ranking position) and facts (like scouting match data)
+- QR code for data collection devices that do not have a data connection (this is not the ideal use-case)

 ## Snout-scout is NOT designed to:
 - track standings or scores directly (official scores are linked if TBA event key is provided)